BlackcurrantLabs/hedged-b2b/docs/APIs/index.md

 Please visit the <a href="https://api.core.hedged.online/b2b-swagger/"><button style="unset:all; padding: 0.3rem; border-radius: 5px; background-color:#4051b5; color:white; cursor:pointer;">Swagger Page</button></a> for more details.

+To access these APIs you would need api key and api secret which are available on b2b console.

+The header should contain two header keys :

+api-key

+api-secret

 ## APIs

 1. ### GET /me: